Personalized Search Overview

 Personalized Search consists of two primary components that you can add to your existing Monetate implementation either separately or as a package: Personalized Site Search and Personalized Category Pages.

-Although Personalized Search is a RESTful API, you can use its features even if you have a Monetate JavaScript API implementation (also known as a Monetate tag implementation).
-You must have your own development resources to implement it.
+Even if you use the custom action templates, you must have your own development resources to implement certain parts of Personalized Search.
 You can review the Personalized Search API documentation in the Monetate Developer Hub.

 Personalized Site Search

-The settings and options that you can configure for Personalized Site Search not only enhance customers' ability to find the products they're looking for on your site, but they also enhance your ability to show off products that customers may not realize they're looking for.
+The settings and options that you can configure for Personalized Site Search not only can enhance customers' ability to find the products, product category pages, as well as supplemental ecommerce content (for example, blog posts, buying guides, tutorials, owner's manuals) that they're looking for on your site, but they also can enhance your abilities to merchandise the products.

 Returning results for a search is more than just matching the words in a search query to words in a product's name or description.
 Personalized Site Search allows you to boost or bury individual products as well as products that share values for attributes in a product catalog dataset.
 You can promote products at the top of the results using pinning rules, and you can exclude products from results entirely.